RCdiy/OpenTXSounds/2.2 Sound Packs/README.md

 #### opentx.sdcard.version
 - A text file which can be opened using a simple plain text editor.
 - Contains a single line:

 2.2V0005

+## Using the sound packs
+- Tx SD CARD > Remove or rename the SOUNDS directory.
+- Download the sound pack.
+- Unzip the downloaded file.
+- Copy the SOUNDS folder and the opentx.sdcard.version file to the SD CARD